gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 ### Gatsby is simple

-Gatsby combines React, Webpack, and an innovative declarative data processing layer so you don't waste time with painful or time-consuming.
+Gatsby combines React, Webpack, and an innovative declarative data processing layer so you don't waste time with painful or time-consuming configuration and data processing scripting.

 Stop wasting time and build something.